Singer Toya DeLazy celebrates wife's pregnancy

-London-based South African singer, Toya DeLazy( Latoya Buthelezi) and her wife Alison “Ally” Chaig are expecting a baby.
+London-based South African singer Toya DeLazy, real name Latoya Buthelezi, and her wife Alison “Ally” Chaig are expecting a baby.

 Toya shared the exciting news of their pregnancy on social media, where she expressed how grateful she was for her bundle of joy.

-Toya and Ally tied the knot late last year in an intimate celebration, which is still to be celebrated sometime this year.
+Toya and Ally tied the knot late in 2021 in an intimate celebration.
+Their union is yet to be celebrated sometime this year.

-The pair have been together for 10 years and while Toya lived between SA and the UK for a while in their relationship, she’s now based in the UK.
+The couple has been together for 10 years, and while Toya lived between SA and the UK for a while in their relationship, she is now based in the UK.

 For the latest entertainment news from Sunday World, click here.